-- 1. Performance.
-We understand our business objectives and apply a "whatever it takes" approach to meeting them.
-We are driven to achieve.
-We are committed to our own personal and professional development and to that of our colleagues. - 2.
-High Standards.
+1. Performance.
+We lead and take ownership of results and growth.
+We know that results drive our success.
+We are bold in their pursuit.
+We take responsibility and a "whatever it takes" approach to getting things done, and done right.
+We seek input to make the best decisions possible, but we also act decisively.
+We ask for help rather than missing commitments or making excuses.
+We are committed to our personal and professional development and to that of our colleagues.
+Our growth grows the Company.

+2. Open Communications.
+We respect our colleagues and deal with one another openly, honestly and non-hierarchically in an atmosphere of mutual trust and in pursuit of common stretch goals.
+We assume noble intentions.
+We have an obligation to dissent and may problem-solve with anyone, anywhere in the organization at any time in the pursuit of the best solutions.
+We are mindful of roles and of the need to keep each other informed to avoid discourtesy, chaos and unintended consequences.
+We avoid surprises.
+But, ideas and performance rule, not rank and reporting lines.
+We support decisions once made, and move forward.

+3. High Standards.
 We hold each other and ourselves to the highest standards of performance, professionalism and personal behavior.
 We act with the highest of ethical standards.
-We tolerate and forgive mistakes, but not patterns. - 3.
-Teamwork.
-We deal with one another openly, honestly and non-hierarchically in an atmosphere of mutual trust and respect and in pursuit of common stretch goals.
-We have an obligation to dissent in an effort to reach the best answers.
-We smooth the way for effective, dynamic team discussions by demonstrating care and concern for each individual in all of our interactions.
-We support decisions, once made. - 4.
-Customer Empathy.
-We strive every day to better understand and anticipate the needs of our customers, including our website visitors, clients and publishers.
-We leverage our unique insights into higher customer loyalty and competitive advantage. - 5.
-Prioritization.
-We always work on what is most important to achieving Company objectives first.
-If we do not know, we ask or discuss competing demands. - 6.
-Urgency.
-We know our goals and measure our progress toward them daily. - 7.
-Progress.
+We deliver a strong full-time commitment to our work.
+We are as flexible as possible in work timing and place to maximize retention of the best people.
+We tolerate and forgive mistakes, and view them as opportunities to learn and grow.
+We do not tolerate patterns of bad behavior or poor performance.

+4. Customer Empathy.
+We strive every day to better understand and anticipate the needs of all of our customers, including clients, visitors, publishers, and other business partners.
+We leverage these insights into better results, higher customer satisfaction and competitive advantage.

+5. Prioritization.
+We work on what is most important to achieving Company objectives next.
+If not clear, we discuss and evaluate competing demands.
+We are decisive about what we will not do.
+We stop working on things that no longer adequately advance the business.

+6. Urgency.
+We worry constantly about making enough progress, fast enough, and that the systems, products and programs that we touch are working correctly so that we do not lose time.
+We know our goals and measure our progress toward them daily.

+7. Progress.
 We are pioneers.
-We make decisions based on facts and analysis, as well as intuition, but we expect to make mistakes in the pursuit of rapid progress.
-We learn from mistakes on short cycle times and iterate our way to success. - 8.
-Innovation and Flexibility.
-We prize creativity.
+We generate hypotheses and make decisions based on facts and analysis, as well as intuition.
+We know that there will be failures in the pursuit of rapid progress.
+We learn from failures on short cycle times and iterate our way to success.

+8. Agility.
+We prize creativity and flexibility.
+We innovate constantly.
 We embrace new ideas and approaches as opportunities to improve our performance or work environment.
+We adapt often and quickly to changing client, market and competitive dynamics.
 We resist pride of authorship; it limits progress.
-We actively benchmark and work to understand and employ best practices. - 9.
-Recognition.
+We actively benchmark and work to understand and employ internal and external best practices and successes.

+9. Recognition.
 We are a meritocracy.
-Advancement and recognition are earned through contribution and performance.
-We celebrate each other's victories and efforts. - 10.
-Fun.
+Advancement and recognition are earned through contribution and performance, including helping others to achieve and nurturing the best Company culture.
+We celebrate each other's victories and efforts.
+We abhor office politics and never take an action just to advance self-interest or self-promotion.

+10. Fun.
 We believe that work, done well, can and should be fun.
 We strive to create an upbeat, supportive environment and try not to take ourselves too seriously.
-We do not tolerate negativism, pessimism or nay saying...we don't have time.
+We do not have time for negativism, pessimism or nay saying.